What’s the Typical Hiring Process for Online Teaching Jobs With Companies?

 This is the fun part, right?
 (Said very few job seekers!)
 When completing the application, you will be asked to provide information about any degrees and certifications you hold, your teaching background, and your work experience.
 Some companies may also require you to submit a separate resume, and if so, we’ve got you covered: Learn how to make a stand-out online teacher resume.

-Additionally, some companies, such as QKids, also require you to submit a demo ESL teaching video along with the application, to showcase your teaching skills and help narrow their applicant pool.
+Other companies also require you to submit a demo ESL teaching video to showcase your teaching skills and help narrow their applicant pool.
+Unlike an introduction video, a teaching demo is a video of you pretending to teach (or really teaching) a student.
 Examples of demo videos can be found on the company’s website.

 Learn more about what to expect during a demo lesson and how to ace yours!